 Jack: Yes, we are brothers alright.
 No matter how much Arann tries to disown me 😛

 Training in BJJ Cork has been brilliant for me, I started training two years ago now and I had no experience what so ever to begin with.
-Just even in the two years I have come such a long way and that really shows the caliber of training, trainers and training partners I am surrounded by here.
+Just even in the two years, I have come such a long way and that really shows the calibre of training, trainers and training partners I am surrounded by here.

 You are fighting Ryan Thomas from Next Generation.
 What are you expecting in this fight?

 Yes.
 Ryan Thomas is definitely an experienced fighter so he’s been here before.
 He knows what to expect when it comes down to it.
 For me, I’m new to this so I will relish any opportunity with anybody and I know both of us will leave it all in the cage.
 I’m expecting two guys who will want to do whatever it takes to win so I’m prepared.